pierremrtn/dimensions_theme/README.md

 # 📏 dimensions_theme
-dimensions_theme introduces the concept of a "Dimensions theme", a theme extension which allows for the centralization of app dimensions such as padding, margins, and other dimensions inside the flutter theme.
-This approach offers the benefit of enabling dynamic changes to dimensions based on factors like screen size and user settings.
+dimensions_theme introduces the concept of a "Dimensions theme", a theme extension that centralizes app dimensions such as padding, margins, and other dimensions within the Flutter theme.
-It also enforce the use of well-defined dimensions value, resulting in greater consistent throughout the app.
+Centralizing dimensions in one place simplifies changes and ensures consistency throughout the app.
+This approach also offers the benefit of being able to dynamically changes the dimensions values based on factors like screen size and user settings.

-Furthermore, the package includes pre-built widgets and utilities for consuming the dimensions theme in a simple and declarative way.
+This package also provides pre-built widgets and utilities for consuming the dimensions theme in a simple and declarative way.

-# Dimensions tokens
+# Dimensions tokens and families
 DimensionsTheme provides seven tokens that you can use to define your dimensions: `largest`, `larger`, `large`, `medium`, `small`, `smaller`, `smallest`.

-# Dimensions Families
-The Dimensions theme supports the following dimension families:
+The Dimensions theme supports the specialized dimensions theme for various usage such as blank spaces or paddings, each one containing the seven dimension tokens.
+This package actually support:
 - Spaces (dimensions of blank spaces between widgets)
 - Insets (values of padding)
 - Border Widths